tjmcs/kragle/README.md

-to the `/EFI/BOOT/grub.cfg` file in our ISO will not appear in the UEFI-boot process without one more change (this is because the `isohybrid` command we ran, above, created a new UEFI-bootable partition in our remastered ISO file, but it reset the grub.cfg file to it's default behavior in the process).
+to the `/EFI/BOOT/grub.cfg` file in our ISO will not appear in the UEFI-boot process without one more change (this is because the `isohybrid` command we ran, above, created a new UEFI-bootable partition in our remastered ISO file, but it reset the grub.cfg file in that partition to it's default behavior in the process).
 To resolve this we simply have to mount the partition that was added, then copy over the appropriate file from our working directory.

-Of course, to mount the new partitions we've added to the thumb drive, we need to eject it and re-mount it (to force a detection of the new partitions).
+Of course, to mount the new partitions that were added to the thumb drive, by our `dd` command (above), we need to eject it and re-mount the thumb drive (to force the system to detect the new partitions).
 That is easily accomplished with the following pair of commands (assuming your thumb drive has been inserted into an appropriate USB port and was detected as `/dev/sdc`):

 ```bash
 $ eject /dev/sdc